HarveyBates/Phenobottle/README.md

 | Data collection                                              | SQL Server and local .csv                                    |

 ## Downloading files from this repository
-As the Phenobottle is being updated constantly, please download the released versions of the device from the releases tab (located on the right hand side of the screen).
-This contains all the files needed to 3D-print and control Phenobottles as well as some information about the required equipment.
+As the Phenobottle is being updated constantly, please download a released version of the device from the releases tab (located on the right hand side of the screen).
+This contains all the files needed to 3D-print and control Phenobottles as well as some information about the required materials and tools.

 If you wish to clone the main repository you may; however, as there are new versions of the Phenobottle in the works, the files may not work as planned.